Disclaimer: Some of the information in this article may no longer be accurate or apply to your specific situation.

 What are my voting rights when it comes to early voting and absentee voting by mail?

 You can vote by mail if you are age 65 or older; disabled; out of the county on election day and during early voting; or in jail but otherwise eligible.
-See Application for a Ballot by Mail at the website of the Texas Secretary of State.
-Read more information here.
+You can get an Application for a Ballot by Mail on the Texas Secretary of State website.
+Read more about Voting in Texas with tools and tips.

 What can I do if I encounter price gouging or scams related to COVID-19?